aroberge/friendly-traceback-docs/docs/html/_sources/idle_repl.rst.txt

    :scale: 60 %
    :alt: Screen capture of the Friendly console within IDLE

-However, since syntax errors cannot (yet) be processed by Friendly-traceback in this mode, we do not recommend to use it in this way.
+Unfortunately, since syntax errors cannot (yet) be processed by Friendly-traceback in this mode, we do not recommend to use it in this way.

 IDLE's developers are aware of this current limitation and might